static-web-server/static-web-server/docs/content/configuration/environment-variables.md

 ### SERVER_ERROR_PAGE_404
 HTML file path for 404 errors.
 If path is not specified or simply don't exists then server will use a generic HTML error message.
 Default `./public/404.html`.

+### SERVER_FALLBACK_PAGE
+HTML file path that is used for `GET` requests when the requested path doesn't exist.
+The fallback page is served with a `200` status code, useful when using client routers (E.g `React Router`).
+If the path is not specified or simply doesn't exist then this feature will not be active.

 ### SERVER_ERROR_PAGE_50X
 HTML file path for 50x errors.
 If path is not specified or simply don't exists then server will use a generic HTML error message.
 Default `./public/50x.html`